Safety Profile

 cSedation and somnolence are grouped to somnolence.

-Most common adverse reaction occurring in ≥4% of patients and at least twice the rate of placebo were nasopharyngitis and dizziness.
+Most common adverse reaction occurring in ≥4% of patients and at least twice the rate for placebo were nasopharyngitis and dizziness.

 At a dose 4 times the MRHD for the treatment of agitation associated with dementia due to Alzheimer's disease, REXULTI does not prolong the QTc interval to any clinically relevant extent.